 For instance, consider the following examples:

-- Complex Scoring Mechanisms: In formal contexts, such as B2B bidding processes, seekers may develop intricate scoring mechanisms to assess progress potential in proposals.
+- Complex Scoring Mechanisms: seekers may develop intricate scoring mechanisms to assess progress potential; such as B2B bidding processes.
 These mechanisms help evaluate and compare proposals based on predefined criteria.
-Additionally, techniques like earned value analysis may be employed to artificially track and display progress potential in project management or business contexts.

 Helpers often present their measurement of progress potential with their proposition, which as we’ve mentioned is really progress offered, from a sales perspective.
 For instance “9 out of 10 dentists recommend our toothpaste for freshest results”.

 In the progress economy, we view value as emerging through progress.
 We therefore interpret judgments of progress potential as forecasts of future value (co-) creation.